 Comments (by Daniel Mitchell): The breastplate on this statue is a work of Augustan propaganda.
 The iconography represents three distinct “barbarian” peoples.
 First, there is the Parthian figure in the central scene of the breastplate (see first close-up photo).
 The Parthian is shown returning to the Romans (as a result of diplomacy) an eagle standard or flag (aquila), which had previously been lost by M. Licinius Crassus at the battle of Carrhae in 53 BCE (Plutarch, Crassus 25-31; Suetonius, Tiberius 9).
 On the return of the Roman standard by Parthians, see also coins at this link.
 Following somewhat stereotypical Roman depictions of Parthian or Persian nobility, the figure is bearded with thick wavy hair and is wearing both a belted tunic and pants or trousers.

 Second, a figure on the left side of the breastplate (second close-up photo) appears to be a Celtic goddess, who would represent the Celts (in Greek) or Gauls (in Latin).
-Celts had ostensibly been defeated twice, first during Caesar’s conquest of the Celtic area in the mid-first century BCE (as outlined in his own Gallic Wars) and second between 30-29 BCE when various peoples reacted to Roman attempts to control the territory (Dio Cassius, Roman History 51.20).
+Celts had ostensibly been defeated twice, first during Caesar’s conquest of the Celtic area in the mid-first century BCE (as outlined in his own Gallic Wars) and second between 30-29 BCE when various peoples reacted to Roman attempts to control the territory (at least according to Dio Cassius, Roman History 51.20).
 The goddess wears a ribbon around her head, a cloak clasped at the upper left shoulder and pants or trousers.
 She also carries a Celtic war-trumpet (carnyx) in her right hand and a sword in her left hand.
 She stares (as if in defeat or mourning) at a wild boar, a popular symbol of Celtic bravery, which in this case may also be a Celtic military standard.
 This posture of mourning in defeat is similar to several coins celebrating Roman “capture” (capta) of particular peoples (link).

 Third, there is a divine figure representing either Spanish (Iberian) or Germanic peoples on the right-hand side of the breastplate.
 If she represents the goddess Hispania, then her presence may refer to Augustus’ campaigns against the Cantabrians and Asturians of northern Spain (cf. Dio, Roman History 53.25).
 If the goddess represents Germania, then she may refer to campaigns of conquest against Germanic peoples on the east bank of the Rhine between 12 BCE and 9 CE (e.g. Dio Cassius, Roman History 55.6; 56.18-24).
 It is clear from her downturned-look and by the extension of her sheathed sword (with handle facing out) that she is in a posture of submission to Rome.